DBojsen/SessionMaterial/Get better (and actionable) alerts from Data Factory/README.md

 See [Infrastructure](#infrastructure).

 #### RBAC Permissions
-In addition to the `Monitoring Reader` role mentioned [here](#rbac-permissions), you'll also need to grant the Azure Function Apps Managed Identity the `Data Factory Contributor` role.
+In addition to the `Monitoring Reader` role mentioned [here](#rbac-permissions), you'll also need to grant the Azure Function Apps Managed Identity the `Data Factory Contributor` role to be able to rerun the failed pipelines.

 #### You need to deploy
 See [You need to deploy](#you-need-to-deploy).